base-org/web/apps/base-docs/docs/building-with-base/guides/build-with-thirdweb.md

 slug: /guides/build-with-thirdweb
 ---

-# Building a DApp using thirdweb
+# Building an App using thirdweb

-In this guide you will learn how to build a DApp on Base using the [thirdweb](https://portal.thirdweb.com/) platform.
+In this guide you will learn how to build an app on Base using the [thirdweb](https://portal.thirdweb.com/) platform.

-To achieve this, you will deploy a smart contract for a NFT collection and create an NFT gallery DApp for viewing the metadata details of each NFT within the collection.
+To achieve this, you will deploy a smart contract for a NFT collection and create an NFT gallery app for viewing the metadata details of each NFT within the collection.

 ---